For some people, fasting is a way to cleanse the body of toxins. For others, it's a religious or spiritual practice.

 "Many people who practice fasting are doing it to lose weight, and this type of weight loss behavior is linked to problems, such as a lower body image, lower self esteem, and a poor relationship with food," says Johnson.

 "I particularly worry when fasting is done by someone who is already chronically dieting or highly focused on their appearance, because research shows that it can be further damaging to the person's well-being.
 However, when people fast for other reasons — such as for a religious holiday — there does not seem to be that psychological damage, and it is not unsafe."

-But another study from 2018 points to a specific use of fasting that might work better for some people.
+But another study published in Nutrition and Healthy Aging points to a specific use of fasting that might work better for some people.
 Researchers put 23 obese volunteers on a 16:8 fasting diet where they ate between 10 a.m. and 6 p.m. and drank only water the rest of the time.
 After 12 weeks, the fasting volunteers lost about 3 percent of their body weight and their blood pressure dropped.